Risk-consistency of cross-validation with lasso-type procedures: Appendix

-To show the main theorems of this paper, we need a few preliminary results.
+To show~\autoref{thm:lasso}, we need a few preliminary results.
 We will show how to rewrite the risk as a quadratic form in \autoref{sec:squared-error-loss}.
 In \autoref{sec:background}, we state a concentration of measure result and some standard properties of Orlicz norms.
 In \autoref{sec:lemmas} we prove some useful preliminary lemmas.
-Lastly, in \autoref{sec:mainProof} we prove the main theorem and corollaries of this paper.
+Lastly, in \autoref{sec:mainProof} we prove the main theorem and corollaries.